mjdevaccount/AIStack-MCP/docs/MCP_TOOLS.md

 - "Search for best practices in async cancellation"
 - "Find examples of dependency injection in .NET 8"
 - "Research modern testing patterns for async code"

+**Using AIStack Intelligence:**
+- "Use aistack-intelligence to search for error handling patterns"
+- "Analyze the impact of changing this method"
+- "Generate a patch to add timeout handling"
+- "What patterns are used for dependency injection?"